 The average standardised score is 100.
 A higher score is above average and a lower score is below average.
 About two-thirds of the children will have standardised scores of between 85 and 115.
 Almost all children fall within the range 70 to 130, so scores outside this range can be regarded as exceptional.

 Making use of age standardised scores

-If you choose to find the standardised scores, you may use this additional information about the children's performance in any way you wish.
+If you choose to work out age standardised scores, you may use this additional information about the children's performance in various ways.
 For example: